-It is thought to result from the inhalation of either fresh or sea water resulting in lung damage and ventilation-perfusion mismatching.
+It is thought to result from the inhalation of either fresh water or sea water resulting in lung damage and a ventilation-perfusion mismatch.

-Near drowning It can be divided into three stages:
+Near drowning can be divided into three stages:

-- stage I: acute laryngospasm that occurs after inhalation of a small amount of water
+- stage 1: acute laryngospasm that occurs after inhalation of a small amount of water

-- stage II: victim still usually presents with laryngospasm but may begin to swallow water into the stomach
+- stage 2: the victim still usually presents with laryngospasm but may begin to swallow water into the stomach

 - 10-15% of patients still present with dry drowning caused by persistence of the associated laryngospasm